davehorsfall/jekyll-startbootstrap-agency/README.md

 * Team member section with profile images and social media links
 * Footer with social links, copyright information, and additional page links
 * SCSS and Pug files included in the source files on GitHub for deeper customization and development

+## Jekyllised

+* The Agency HTML template has been natively integrated with the Jekyll framework
+* Works with Ruby 2 and 3
+* Portfolio collection - just add new Markdown files to add new portfolio items
+* Team collection - just add new Markdown files to add new team members

 # Getting Started (i.e. setting up things on your own computer)